-We observe that LLD does not work well for the 1-dimensional simulation but seems to perform better for the image data with lower SNR.
-This could be due to the global alignment step that integrates the information of each point from all the local neighbourhood that the point belongs to.
-A similar global alignment step was also studied in \ctn{LTSA} which proposes an algorithm for dimension reduction.
-Thus it would be interesting to see if our manifold fitting results can be further improved by including the same global alignment step or whether the global alignment step can be modified to work with our method.
-We leave these suggestions to improve on our proposed method to future work.
+LLD did not work well for the one-dimensional simulation, but seemed to perform better for the image sample points with lower SNR.
+The reason for this could be the global alignment step involved, which integrates the information of each point from all the local neighborhoods that the point belongs to.
+A similar global alignment step was also studied by \ctn{LTSA}, who proposed an algorithm for dimension reduction.
+Therefore, it would be of interest to determine if our manifold-fitting results can be further improved by including the same global alignment step, or whether the global alignment step can be modified to work with our algorithm.
+These suggestions for the improvement of our proposed algorithm could be considered for future research.